lynx-x-ray-observatory/soxs/doc/source/configuration.rst

     [soxs]
     soxs_data_dir = /does/not/exist # The path to instrument files and APEC tables
-    abund_table = angr # The abundance table to use for APEC thermal spectra
+    abund_table = angr # The abundance table to use for APEC thermal spectra apec_vers = 3.0.9 # The default version of APEC to use bkgnd_nH = 0.01 # neutral hydrogen column for backgrounds, units of 1e22 cm**-2
+    bkgnd_absorb_model = wabs # absorption model, currently either wabs or tbabs

 If ``soxs_data_dir`` is not set in the configuration file, or is set to an invalid directory, a default directory will be chosen: